GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 Error processing POST request | Invalid JSON format provided
 $.data: is missing but it is required | Request JSON is empty "$.requestType: does not have a value in the enumeration [archive_request, unarchive_request, publish_request, update_publish_request, cancel_request, uncancel_request]" ] | Request Type must be valid for operation
-Please provide notice id | Invalid notice ID provided
+Please provide Opportunity id | Invalid Opportunity ID provided

 <p><small><a href="#">Back to top</a></small></p>